 Professor Susan Fitzsimmons is the new Chair of the Department of Visual Arts at South Alabama University.
 Her sculpture exhibits in 2017 include shows in Peschiera del Garda, Italy; Rome, Italy; Barcelona, Spain and Berlin, Germany.
 Her work is featured in Art International Magazine (2017),"The Best Modern and Contemporary Artists” catalog, (Berlin, September 2017), and reviewed in Sculpture Magazine in 2016.

 Professor Susan Fitzsimmons was Director of the School of Art at the University of Texas Rio Grande Valley, formerly Chair of the Art Department at University of Texas Pan American.
 She was recommended by the U.T.
 System Board of Regents the Marialice Shary Shivers Endowed Chair in Art in the College of Arts and Humanities.
-She was Chair of the School of Art and Design at University of Southern Mississippi, Honors Faculty at University of Missouri/St. Louis, Associate Director of Graduate Admissions and Enrollment at RPI, and Associate Dean of Graduate Studies at Empire State University in New York.
+She was Chair of the School of Art and Design at University of Southern Mississippi, Honors Faculty at University of Missouri/St. Louis, Associate Director of Graduate Admissions and Enrollment at RPI, and Associate for Graduate Studies at Empire State University in New York.

 Fitzsimmons is originally from St. Louis, Missouri.
 She lived in New York for more than 23 years where she had several one-person shows at Just Above Midtown Gallery, Louis Abrons Arts for Living Center, and St. Peter’s Church in New York City.
 She exhibited her work in more than 250 group shows that included venues such as Hofstra University, Albright Knox Museum, State University of New York at Plattsburg, Munson-Williams-Proctor Institute, Albany Institute of History and Art Institute, Saratoga Springs Historical Museum, Schenectady Museum.
 She was artist- in- residence at the Henry Street Settlement House in New York for three years.